 Grooming including online grooming occurs when someone builds an emotional connection with another person to gain their trust for the purposes of future sexual abuse of other exploitation.

-1.11 In respect of safeguarding individuals from radicalisation, the College works to the Prevent element of the Government’s Counter Terrorism Strategy, and, where deemed appropriate seeks external support for learners through referrals to the Channel Programme.
+1.11 In respect of safeguarding individuals from radicalisation, the College works to the Prevent element of the Government’s Counter Terrorism Strategy, and, where deemed appropriate, seeks external support for learners through referrals to the Channel Programme.
 This programme aims to work with the individual to address their specific susceptibilities, prevent them becoming further radicalised and possibly entering the criminal justice system because of their actions.
 It is recognised that radicalisation can occur to an individual from any section of society and is not particular to any racial, ethnic or social group.
 It is further recognised that in many instances the process of radicalisation is essentially one of grooming by others.

 1.12 These procedures apply to online abuse including engaging in abuse through social media.
 They apply to e-safety and the acceptable use of technology using fixed and mobile devices to connect to the internet, whether supplied by the College or the learner and whether using the college network or accessing guest Wi-Fi.